liammoat/ckad-workshop/labs/02-pods-deployments-and-services.md

     kubectl get rs -w
     ```

-6. Scale 'mydeploy' to 1 instance.
+1. Scale 'mydeploy' to 2 instance.

     ```
-    kubectl scale deploy mydeploy --replicas=1
+    kubectl scale deploy mydeploy --replicas=2
     ```

-7. Delete all resources in the 'default' namespace

-    ```bash
-    kubectl delete all
-    ```

 ### Services
 A Service is an abstract way to expose an application running on a set of Pods.

-1. Create a Pod with image ```nginx``` called 'nginx' and expose its port **80**.
-Observe that a Pod as well as a Service are created
+1. Expose the deployment 'mydeploy' on port **80**.
+Observe that a service is created.

     ```bash
-    kubectl run nginx --image=nginx --restart=Never --port=80 --expose

-    kubectl get pod,svc -l run=nginx
+    kubectl expose deployment mydeploy --port 80
-    kubectl get svc nginx
+    kubectl get svc mydeploy
     ```

-2. Confirm that a ClusterIP has been created.
-Also, view the cluster's endpoints.
+1. Confirm that a Cluster IP has been created.

     ```bash
-    # cluster IP
-    kubectl get svc nginx -o jsonpath='{.spec.clusterIP}'
+    kubectl get svc mydeploy -o jsonpath='{.spec.clusterIP}'

-    # endpoints
-    kubectl get ep
     ```

-3. Using the Pod's ClusterIP, create a new temporary Pod using ```busybox``` and 'hit' the IP with ```wget```:
+1. Using the Pod's Cluster IP, create a new temporary Pod using ```busybox``` and 'hit' the IP with ```wget```:

     ```bash
-    # get the Pod's IP
+    # get the service's Cluster IP
-    kubectl get svc nginx -o jsonpath='{.spec.clusterIP}'
+    kubectl get svc mydeploy -o jsonpath='{.spec.clusterIP}'

     # run busybox
     kubectl run busybox --rm --image=busybox -it --restart=Never -- sh